alanmacdoug/astrowind/src/data/post/list-hygiene-small-businesses.md

 ---
-title: 'List Hygiene for Small Businesses: Why Dead Addresses Are Worse Than No List at All'
+title: "List Hygiene for Small Businesses: Why Dead Addresses Are Worse Than No List at All"
-description: 'Bigger list, more sends — that used to be the whole logic of email marketing.
+description: "Bigger list, more sends — that used to be the whole logic of email marketing.
 It no longer works like that.
-How to prune a list, when to do it, and why keeping dead addresses hurts you.'
+How to prune a list, when to do it, and why keeping dead addresses hurts you."
 pubDate: false
 ---